-When Frank was indicted and the air was filled with rumors as to the murder and mutilation of the dead girl, there was intense feeling and to such extent that my predecessor, Governor Brown, stated in argument before me that he had the Military ready to protect the defendant in the event any attack was made.
+When Frank was indicted and the air was filled with rumors as to the murder and mutilation of the dead girl, there was intense feeling and to such extent that my predecessor, Governor Brown, stated in argument before me that he had the Military ready to protect the jump in the event any attack was made.
 No such attack was made and from the evidence that he obtained none was contemplated.

-Some weeks after this, the defendant was put on trial.
-Georgia probably has the broadest provision for change of venue in criminal cases that exist in any State.
+Some weeks after this, defendant was put on trial.
+Georgia probably has the broadest provisions for change of venue in criminal cases that exist in any State.
 Our law permits the Judge to change the venue on his own motion, in the event he thinks a fair trial cannot be given in any county.
-The defendant can move for a change of venue on the same ground, and if it be refused, the refusal of the judge is subject to an immediate appeal to the Supreme Court, and in fact, the entire genius demands a fair trial absolutely free from external influence.
+The defendant can move for a change of venue on the same ground, and if it be refused, the refusal of the judge is subject to an immediate appeal to the Supreme Court, and in fact, the entire genius of our law is the ground of fair trial absolutely free from external influence.

-Frank went to trial without asking a change of venue and submitted his case to a jury that was acceptable to him.
-He was ably represented by counsel of conspicuous ability and experience.
+Frank went to trad without asking a change of venue and submitted his rese seems case to a jury that was acceptable to him.
+He was ably represented by counsels of conspicuous ability and experience.

-During the progress of the case, after evidence had been introduced laying the crime with many offensive details upon Frank, the feeling against him had become intense.
-He was the general superintendent of the Factory and Mary Phagan was a poor working girl.
-He was a Cornell graduate and she dependent for her livelihood upon her labor.
+During the progress of the case, after evidence had been introduced laying the crime with many offensive details upon Frank, the feeling against him became instance intense.
+He was the gerner general superintendent of the Factory and Mary Phagan was a poor working girl.
+He was for a cornell graduate and she dependent mass her livilihood upon her labor.
 According to a witness, whose testimony will subsequently be related more completely, when this girl came to get her small pay, since she only worked one day in the week, because of lack of material, this general superintendent solicited her to yield to his importunities and on her refusal slew her.